bkacjios/m-overlay/README.md

 To use with OBS, add a "Game Capture" source and use "capture specific window" select "[M'Overlay.exe]" and be sure to check "Allow Transparency"

-You can change display ports by using the scrollwheel.

 ### Why?